kecorbin/pyosupgrade/README.md

 * CSR 1000v
 * NX-OS (non-upgrade use case)

-This project may require minor changes to work with other platforms.
+This project may require some minor changes to work with other platforms.

 ### Sample Procedures included
 * Catalyst 4500 w/ advanced FPGA + QoS queue verification